 The world of artificial colors

-One reason sugar has been implicated in behavior issues with kids may be that sugar-containing foods including juice drinks, candy, colored breakfast cereals, certain snacks and baked goods often contain artificial food colors or dyes.
+One reason sugar has been implicated in behavior issues with kids is that sugar-containing foods tend to have food dyes.
+Items like juice drinks, candy, colored breakfast cereals, certain snacks,, and baked goods often contain artificial food colors or dyes.

 According to a 2008 study published in Nutrition Reviews, research points to a relationship between hyperactivity and artificial food colorings in a small subset of hyperactive children.
 These children are considered intolerant to such additives.